MicrosoftDocs/connected-spaces/articles/ase-connect.md

 [!INCLUDE[banner](includes/banner.md)]

 After you've [installed Azure Stack Edge Pro (2 GPU)](ase-install.md), you're ready to connect it to your network and configure the network for use with Microsoft Dynamics 365 Connected Spaces Preview.
-If you're working with a system integrator to install the hardware and set up the network, you may want to contact them for support with this step.
+If you're working with a system integrator to install the hardware and set up the network, you might want to contact them for support with this step.

 ## Initial setups and checks